mahmoudps/whatsapp-manager/README.en.md

 ```
 Or specify `PUPPETEER_EXECUTABLE_PATH`.
 Leaving it empty will download a compatible version at runtime.
 #### Puppeteer troubleshooting
-The Docker image installs Chromium and sets `PUPPETEER_EXECUTABLE_PATH=/usr/bin/chromium` with `PUPPETEER_ARGS=--disable-crashpad` by default.
+The Docker image installs Google Chrome and sets `PUPPETEER_EXECUTABLE_PATH=/usr/bin/google-chrome-stable` with `PUPPETEER_ARGS=--disable-crashpad` by default.
 If you run outside Docker and see `chrome_crashpad_handler: --database is required`, set the same flag manually in your `.env` file.

-If you see `recvmsg: Connection reset by peer (104)` when launching the browser it usually means a missing Chromium library.
+If you see `recvmsg: Connection reset by peer (104)` when launching the browser it usually means a missing Chrome library.
 Ensure all dependencies listed in the Dockerfile are installed and rebuild the container.
 See the dependency section in the Dockerfile for reference.
 ## Docker
 To build a production ready image make sure the `data/` and `logs/` directories are writable by UID `1001` then run:
 ```bash